Sharmiliqueen/smart-tourist-safety-system/README.md

 # Smart Tourist Safety Monitoring and Incident Response System

+ Live demo / prototype showcasing real-time monitoring and alert system

+⭐ A real-time AI-powered system for enhancing tourist safety using smart monitoring and rapid incident response.

+---

 ##  Overview

 The Smart Tourist Safety Monitoring and Incident Response System is a technology-driven solution designed to enhance tourist safety using real-time monitoring, secure identity verification, and rapid emergency response.